All Episodes

 He was just a wonderful man.

-We'll take a brief time out, we'll come back and get started with all the rest of the program.
+We'll come back and get started with all the rest of the program.

-By the way, we're gonna have Senator Ted Cruz here at the top of the next hour as a number of people want to weigh in now on the gang of eight immigration bill and the CBO report has come out on this bill, and it's the way it's being interpreted is laughable.
+By the way, we're going to have Senator Ted Cruz here at the top of the next hour as a number of people want to weigh in now on the Gang of Eight immigration bill.

-I mean, it the idea that it's going to grow the economy, it's an almost exact replay of Obamacare, particularly in the way the whole thing is being scored.
+I mean, the idea that it's going to grow the economy, it's an almost exact replay of Obamacare, particularly in the way the whole thing is being scored.

 So we'll take a brief break.